Gold Star plates

 The Gold Star plate is available for family members of a US armed forces member who died while in service to his or her country, or as a result of his or her service.

-You must be a WA vehicle owner and request a certified letter from the Department of Veterans Affairs as a:
+You must request a certified letter from the Washington State Department of Veterans Affairs (WDVA) as proof that you are a:

 - Widow or widower*,